 The data that is to be protected in accordance with the PCI DSS compliance requirements is associated with credit, debit, and cash cards and includes credit card numbers, security codes, and card expiration dates.

-In addition to precluding cardholder data from being used for fraudulent purposes, PCI DSS compliance is intended to protect payment processing companies against getting exposed to high-risk, money laundering-related transactions.
+In addition to precluding cardholder data from being used for fraudulent purposes, PCI DSS compliance is intended to protect payment processing companies against getting exposed to high-risk.
 It helps prevent data breaches, identity theft, and fraud during the processing and transmitting of card data.

 The PCI DSS compliance standards are pillared upon 6 main principles:

-4. Implement strong access control measures – access to the computer systems that hold cardholder data is to be restricted, while all the users of such systems are to be assigned a unique ID name or number that must be kept confidential at all times.
-It is prohibited to use vendor-supplied security parameters, and, in particular, vendor-supplied passwords.
-In addition to the safeguards that protect cardholder data electronically, a compliant business is also to protect this kind of data physically, including at Points-of-Sale, and treat such data with precaution.
-The latter can involve data shredding, imposing restrictions on duplicating cardholder data, and other measures.
+4. Implement strong access control measures: access to the computer systems that hold cardholder data is to be restricted, while all the users of such systems are to be assigned a unique ID name or number that must be kept confidential at all times.
+It is prohibited to use vendor-supplied security parameters, including default passwords, under any circumstances.
+All system defaults must be changed before deployment to prevent unauthorized access.
+In addition to electronic safeguards, a compliant business must also protect cardholder data physically, particularly at Points-of-Sale and data storage locations.
+Businesses should implement access controls, secure storage solutions, and proper disposal methods, such as rendering data unreadable before disposal.
+While shredding may be used for printed records, PCI DSS compliance does not explicitly require it.

 Based on the annual volume of transactions, the PCI DSS standards have 4 validation levels.

-In the event a business fails to ensure compliance with PCI DSS, a card issuer or acquiring bank is entitled to impose penalties on it.
-For severe non-compliance with the PCI compliance regulations, such penalties can reach millions of dollars.
+If a business fails to comply with PCI DSS, the acquiring bank or card network may impose penalties, which can include fines, increased transaction fees, or even termination of payment processing privileges.
+For severe non-compliance, such penalties can reach millions of dollars.
 Besides, they can include recurrent monthly fines to be paid by the business entity in breach of the PCI DSS compliance requirements until this business entity becomes fully PCI DSS-compliant.

 Quite often, compliance with PCI DSS becomes part of companies’ contractual obligations.
-In one of our recent articles, we shared a PCI DSS compliance checklist so you are welcome to make sure your company meets the necessary requirements accurately.
+In one of our recent articles, we shared a PCI DSS compliance checklist.
+You are welcome to make sure your company meets the necessary requirements accurately.

 Know Your Customer (KYC) and Anti-Money Laundering (AML) Regulations